-Commission on Accreditation for Law Enforcement Agencies The Commission on Accreditation for Law Enforcement Agencies (CALEA) is a Virginia based agency which grants accredited status to law enforcement agencies throughout the world who meet strict criteria established by the Commission.
+Commission on Accreditation for Law Enforcement Agencies The Commission on Accreditation for Law Enforcement Agencies (CALEA) is a Virginia-based agency that grants accredited status to law enforcement agencies throughout the world who meet strict criteria established by the Commission.

 Since initial approval, the standards have undergone many interpretations, adjustments, and amendments.
 These changes were reported in eight major change notices issued between September 1983 and November 1992.
 In May 1987, the Commission reprinted the second edition of the Standards Manual (Standards for Law Enforcement Agencies) in loose-leaf form and initiated an update service.

 In March 1993, the Commission ordered a top-to-bottom review of the standards and accreditation process after nearly ten years of operation.
 A Review Task Force, representing a wide cross-section of the Commission's user community, undertook an extensive, year-long review of the standards.
-Following several drafts and a field review, the task force made final recommendation the Commission and the third edition of the Standards Manual was approved in March 1994.
+Following several drafts and a field review, the task force made final recommendations to the Commission, and the third edition of the Standards Manual was approved in March 1994.

 The Charleston Police Department is also a leading member of the South Carolina Police Accreditation Coalition (SCPAC).
 SCPAC is modeled after CALEA.
 A police department does not have to be accredited by CALEA to become accredited by SCPAC.